Mission Statement, Philosophy & Services

 Overview of Comprehensive Behavioral & Educational Services

-For ages before elementary school, minimum of 16 hours of Behavior Therapy/School Shadowing (Twice weekly sessions for 2 hours each for four weeks); 2 hours Behavioral Consultation; and a Monthly Report and an IEP (individualized Education Program) update every 2 months to monitor the client’s progresses.
+For ages before elementary school, minimum of 16 hours of ABA Therapy/School Shadowing (Twice weekly sessions for 2 hours each for four weeks); 2 hours Consultation; and an IEP (individualized Education Program) update every 2 months to monitor the client’s progresses.

-From ages at elementary school, minimum of 8 hours of Behavior Therapy; 2 hours of Behavioral Consultation; and an IEP (individualized Education Program) update every 3-4 months.
+From ages at elementary school, minimum of 8 hours of ABA Therapy; 2 hours of Consultation; and an IEP (individualized Education Program) update every 3-4 months.

 *Extension of the number of sessions and hours per session are available upon request.